What is an Anadromous Fish?

 Coho salmon have small black spots on the back that may be also present on

 the upper lobe of the tail.
-Tail has bright but not well-demarcated
+The tail has bright but not well-demarcated

 silver coloration.
 The caudal peduncle is relatively broad and the base

 of the teeth in the lower jaw is white.
 The meat is pink and firm and

 Cherry salmon originate only in Asia.
 Most of them mature at three or four years of age, after spending one or more years in rivers and one winter in the ocean.
 All anadromous cherry salmon die after spawning (semelparous).